MS2GT: The MODIS Swath-to-Grid Toolbox

 Note that we list the MOD10_L2 files to be gridded.

-See Points, Pixels, Grids, and Cells for a description of the gpd and mpp file formats used by the mapx library in defining a grid and its associated map projection.
+Refer to the Points, Pixels, Grids, and Cells: A Mapping and Gridding Primer document for a description of the gpd and mpp file formats used by the mapx library in defining a grid and its associated map projection.
 In the previous two tutorials, we modified existing gpd files and used an existing mpp file (N200correct.mpp) that specified EASE-Grid projections.
 Here we will create gpd and mpp files from scratch.
 We'll start with creating the mpp file, Colorado.mpp, in the ms2gt/grids directory (or copy Colorado.mpp from the ms2gt/tutorial_3 directory to the ms2gt/grids directory):

 40.0 -105.0 lat0 lon0